 A doctor can look for ear wax, an infection, injury, or other reason for hearing loss.
 A hearing test can show the type and amount of hearing loss.
-For a hearing test, your doctor may refer you to an A hearing care professional who can identify hearing loss, measure it, and suggest treatment options..
+For a hearing test, your doctor may refer you to a hearing care professional who can identify hearing loss, measure it, and suggest treatment options.

 If ear wax or an ear infection is the cause, the hearing loss may be temporary.
 Other causes, such as nerve damage, may lead to more permanent hearing loss.
 Nerve damage can be caused by loud noises, as a side effect of certain medicines, or for other reasons.
 Hearing aids may help in these cases.

 Some people don’t want to try hearing aids because of how they think it might look to others.
 “Hearing loss is far more obvious than a hearing aid,” says Dr. Kelly King, an NIH hearing health expert.
 “The hard work people do to compensate for their hearing loss, and the mistakes they sometimes make when communicating, make the loss more noticeable to those around them than a hearing aid.”